 As a female CEO, I am regularly asked to speak to women’s affinity groups within corporations and on social sector panels focused on gender equality.
 What I find most striking when on those stages is that, many times, I am looking out at a sea of female faces.
 While, of course, it is important that women join forces, have private spaces to tackle gender-specific challenges, and make our collective voice heard, I can’t help but wonder how much we limit progress when we fail to target – and to reach – the other (male) half of the population with these same messages.
 Men need to not only be in the room but to also proactively enable gender-equal environments at home, in the workplace, and in the community.
 We need to expand beyond women’s leadership circles to action-oriented networks of men and women who, together, are dedicated to promoting gender equality.
-When collective advocacy and urgency come from female and male leaders alike, everyone stands to benefit.“To all of these men and to those who will follow in their footsteps, I say thank you.
-You do not view women’s initiatives as a charitable endeavor, but as a necessary investment for social progress.”
-CEO, Room to Read
+When collective advocacy and urgency come from female and male leaders alike, everyone stands to benefit.

 In his book, “The Time Has Come: Why Men Must Join the Gender Equality Revolution,” Michael Kaufman outlines how the societal definition of manhood comes at an oppressive cost for men that can have detrimental effects on their physical, emotional and mental well-being.
 Kauffman previously noted that involved fathers are healthier, more productive at work, and report being happier, while daughters in these homes aspire to higher-paying jobs, and sons do better in school.
 Promundo’s recently released State of the World’s Fathers report provides comprehensive data around the benefits of men being active caregivers and how shared responsibility within the home advances gender equality.